How should you prepare for your trip to Wadi Rum and your visit to Jordan?

 Reading list for visitors to Jordan

 Seven Pillars of Wisdom - T. E Lawrence

-This choice is obvious as relevant background reading, but if you have the stamina for the quite heavy text I think it is worthwhile.
-The tone can be a bit "superior" and condescending to Bedouin people, but overall his descriptions of Bedouin people (and my tribe the Heuwaitaat) are gracious and admiring.
+This choice is obvious as relevant background reading, but if you have the stamina for the (at times) quite heavy text I think it is worthwhile.
+The tone can be a bit "superior" and condescending to Bedouin people in places, but overall his descriptions of Bedouin people (and my tribe the Heuwaitaat) are gracious and admiring.
 There are interesting descriptions of Wadi Rum, and his feelings about the area.
 Overall I think well worth the read and yes, the book is better than the film.

 A Leap of Faith - Queen Noor

 I think this book gives an excellent viewpoint of Jordan during the reign of the much loved King Hussein.
 His son Abdullah is now King of Jordan.
 The book is engaging to read.
 Important historical events are discussed without being "heavy" to read.
 The book also gives interesting insight to the experience of Queen Noor herself, how she was won over by the King, and how she came to the decision to marry him.
 Leaping into a world and life unknown to her.

 Treks and Climbs in Wadi Rum, Jordan - Tony Howard